 Toxic chemicals threaten children's health.
 They are known to cause cancer, learning disorders, genetic anomalies, hyperactivity, developmental disorders, asthma, obesity and infertility.
-Autism spectrum disorder rates have risen such that one in 68 children today now has the disorder.
 Childhood leukemia increased by 62% and brain cancer increased by 39% since 1973.
 Asthma incidence and mortality have more than doubled since 1991.
-The National Academy of Sciences determind that 28% of developmental disorders are due to direct toxic environmental exposure, or combinations of exposures with genetic susceptibility.1 Genetics loads the gun, environment pulls the trigger.
+In all, 25% of developmental disorders are due to direct toxic environmental exposure, or combinations of exposures with genetic susceptibility.1 Genetics loads the gun, environment pulls the trigger.

 Toxics in household products disproportionately impact children and babies.
 Babies' and children's growth needs cause them to consume more than double the food and water and breathe more air proportionally than adults.
 Infants typically double in weight by five months of age and triple by one year.
-This rapid growth makes the developing organs, especially the brain, highly vulnerable to toxic exposures.
+This rapid growth makes the developing organs, especially the brain, highly vulnerable to toxic chemicals.
 Hand-to-mouth behavior of young children also puts them at increased risk.
 They spend time on the ground, causing them to breathe in dust and particles that contain toxics.
 They also put everything in their mouths, greatly increasing the likelihood that they will ingest dangerous chemicals that leach out of products.
-Children's immature metabolism makes them less able to break down and excrete toxic chemicals 2
+Children's immature metabolism makes them less able to break down and excrete toxic chemicals.2

 Toxic chemicals in household products contribute to the rise in diseases.
 In 2012, childhood cancer was the second leading cause of death (after accidents) among New York's children from 5 to age 15.
 The rates of childhood cancers have been trending upward since 1975.
 Childhood cancer survivors go on to have chronic health issues including second cancers, heart damage, osteoporosis and thyroid problems.
 As the 2008-09 President's Cancer Panel stated, "the true burden of environmentally induced cancer has been grossly underestimated.
-With over 80,000 chemicals on the market in the United States, many of which are in products used by millions of Americans in their daily lives, are unstudied and largely unregulated, exposures to potential environmental carcinogens is widespread."3
+With over 80,000 chemicals on the market in the United States, many of which are in products used by millions of Americans in their daily lives, are unstudied and largely unregulated, exposures to potential environmental carcinogens is widespread."2

 Diseases of environmental origin are preventable.
 Eliminating exposure to environmental hazards is the best defense against them.
 Efforts to remove toxic exposure have been successful in the past.
-The removal of lead from gasoline resulted in a 90% reduction in blood lead levels in American children; decreased use of alcohol during pregnancy has greatly reduced the number of babies born with fetal alcohol syndrome.
+The removal of lead from gasoline resulted in a 90% reduction in blood lead levels in American children: decreased use of alcohol during pregnancy has greatly reduced the number of babies born with fetal alcohol syndrome.
 Although cancer is caused by a complex interaction of genetic predisposition and exposure to environmental factors, we do know that reducing exposure to known carcinogens will result in a reduction in the incidences of cancer.

 Further, the reduction of the use of neurotoxins will reduce the incidence of lowered IQ and learning disabilities.
 It's also logical that reducing the use of reproductive toxicants will reduce the incidence of infertility.
-Reducing the use of asthmagens will reduce the incidence of asthma, as well as the number and frequency of asthma attacks.
+Reducing the use of asthmogens will reduce the incidence of asthma, as well as the number and frequency of asthma attacks.